rzach/memoir-tagging/README.md

   the effect of `memoir`'s configuration commands as much as I could figure (e.g., use `\chaptitlefont`) so that chapter styles etc. still more or less work.
 More sophisticated chapter formats will probably need their own templates.
+This requries the most recent versions of the heading templates, so `lualatex-dev`.
 - The code for `\book` is unchanged.
 Since `\book` is not a standard LaTeX command, no default command, templates, or tagging code are available to be edited; it would have to be done from scratch.
 This